Qur-ana/qurana-backend/README.md

 1. Clone this repository to your local machine.
 2. Run the `composer install` command to install all required dependencies.
 3. Copy the `.env.example` file to `.env` and adjust the database settings according to your needs.
-4. Run the `php artisan key:generate` command to generate the application key.
+4. Run the `php artisan app:setup` command to set up the application.
-5. Run database migrations with the `php artisan migrate` command.
-6. Run database seeder with `php artisan db:seed`, it'll create sample account with username `admin`, email `admin@example.com` and password is `password` to login with JWT
-7. Run the `php artisan jwt:secret` to generate secret JWT token.
-8. Run Custom Command `php artisan app:fetch-quran` to Fetch & seed entire quran to DB
-9. Run Custom Command `php artisan app:fetch-city` to Fetch & seed entire city to DB
 9. Run the `php artisan serve` command to start the local server.

 ## Contribution 🤝